syndek/chronopay/README.md

 The plugin also includes an IP address check to prevent players from logging in on multiple accounts to earn money.

+## Versioning

+ChronoPay is built for Java 8 using Gradle.
+It should work on pretty much any version of CraftBukkit, Spigot, Paper, etc. that you're running, but feel free to get in contact if you run into any problems.

+Version numbers roughly follow the [Semantic Versioning Guidelines](https://semver.org).

 ## Configuration

 `payout-interval` - The number of seconds a player must be online before a payout. *Default: 300*